 Four Teen Vogue magazine covers are displayed in two glass cases.
 The left case features covers with Willow Smith for "The Global Issue" and Amandla Stenberg for the "Power Girls" issue.
 The right case features covers with Rowan Blanchard and Yara Shahidi for "Smart Girls Speak Up!" and Elle Fanning for "The Young Hollywood Issue.”

-Teen Vogue exhibition at the Stephen Maria gallery.
-Photo by Megan Liu.
+Teen Vogue exhibition at the Anna-Maria and Stephen Kellen Gallery.
+Photo by Megan Liu

 “People want authenticity,” Johnson said, reflecting on the democratization of fashion, which has shifted the power of storytelling into the hands of users.
 Platforms like Instagram and TikTok allow influencers, creators, and even everyday consumers to co-author the narrative, reshaping how fashion is experienced and consumed.
 The rise of user-generated content has transformed how brands engage with their audiences, making authentic connections a priority.
 The panelists agreed: brands today must collaborate with their communities to create content that is both genuine and relatable.